Assam: 3 arrested in Sonapur gang rape case

-Assam Police have arrested three individuals in connection with a gang rape case that occurred on the night of January 25 in Sonapur.
+Guwahati: Assam Police have arrested three individuals in connection with a gang rape case that occurred on the night of January 25 in Sonapur.

 The accused-Lakshyadhar Tumung, Harkanta Kaman, and Gopal Subba were apprehended after the victim, a young woman from North Guwahati, filed a complaint at the Changsari Police Station.